taaaron/bubble-wars/README.md

 devkit serve
 ```

-If you run into errors at this step please refer to the Common Install Issues section below.
+If you run into errors at this step please refer to the **Install Issues** section below.

 The game runs on localhost:9200 by default.
 All you need to do now is open your internet browser of choice point to localhost:9200.